Skip to main content

 Nomad is the better choice if you’ve never used an eSIM before and want to test it for free, if you’re part of a digital nomad community where referral credits can add up quickly, or if you simply want a no-frills experience without feature overload.

-Not ideal for: Travelers who want the cheapest per-plan pricing (Saily and Airalo both beat Nomad on raw price) or anyone who prioritizes a highly polished app experience.
+Not ideal for: Travelers who want the cheapest per-plan pricing (Saily beats Nomad on raw price) or anyone who prioritizes a highly polished app experience.

 Try Nomad eSIM Free